dwslab/jRDF2Vec/README.md

 A report will be printed.
 For large models, you may want to redirect that into a file (`[...] &> somefile.txt)`.

 #### Merge of All Walk Files Into One
 By default, jRDF2vec serializes walks in different gzipped files.
-If you require one uncompressed, file, you can use the `-mergeWalks` keyword.
+If you require a single, uncompressed file, you can use the `-mergeWalks` keyword.
 You need to provide a `-walkDirectory <dir>` and you can optionally specify the output file using `-o <file_path>`.
+(Files not ending with `.gz` in `<dir>` will be skipped.)

 ```bash
 java -jar jrdf2vec-1.1-SNAPSHOT.jar -mergeWalks -walkDirectory <dir> -o <file_to_write>